Tutorial | Create a Self-hosted Custom Shipping Rates App

 Install the app on a development site

-1. In your app's page in the Dev Center, click Test Your App in the top right, then click Create Development Site.
+1. In your app's dashboard, click Test Your App in the top right, then click Create Development Site.

 2. In the list of business solutions to install on the development site, click Wix Stores, then click Create Site.

-3. Back in your app's page in the Dev Center, click Test Your App, then click App Market Website.
+3. Back in your app's dashboard, click Test Your App, then click App Market Website.

 4. Click Add to Site.